MLB 15: The Show: Cover athletes

-On December 6, 2014, it was announced that Los Angeles Dodgers outfielder Yasiel Puig will be on the game's American cover.
-On February 5, 2015, it was announced that Toronto Blue Jays catcher Russell Martin will feature on the Canadian retail release of the game's cover.
+On December 6, 2014, it was announced that Los Angeles Dodgers outfielder Yasiel Puig would be on the game's standard cover.
+On February 5, 2015, it was announced that Toronto Blue Jays catcher Russell Martin would feature on the Canadian retail release of the game's cover.

 Reception

 MLB 15: The Show received "generally favorable" reviews upon release.
 The PlayStation 4 version of the game received an aggregated score of 81% on GameRankings based on 29 reviews and 80/100 on Metacritic based on 37 reviews.
 The PlayStation Vita version holds a 71% score on GameRankings.

 Before the game's initial release, Sony did not provide review copies of the game for critical reviews.
 According to a Sony representative, the reason for the delay was "due to this year's flagship Universal Rewards feature, which will require active servers to function."
 Review copies were distributed on the public release date, March 31.

+During the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated MLB 15: The Show for "Sports Game of the Year".